UW-INFO442-SP24/green-beans/README.md

 # Thrift Titans
-Our published site can be viewed here: https://info442-green-beans.web.app/
+Our published site can be viewed here: [Thrift Titans](https://info442-green-beans.web.app/)

 ## Our Mission